BICENTENNIAL TRIBUTE

 d

-B: An old acquaintance of mine Fletcher - a captive of the Commissary of Police, the strictures of ancient nobility, nosy neighbours - and her flinty-hearted, truculent tyrant father
+B: An old acquaintance of mine, Fletcher - a captive of the Commissary of Police, of the strictures of ancient nobility, of nosy neighbours - and of the most flinty-hearted, truculent tyrant of a father under the sun!

-B: No, you blockhead - she is being held in her own palazzo (sniffs posy) - such a pretty - sweet-tempered - quiet, feminine being as ever you saw - she throws bouquets into the gondola whene'er I pass - a tribute to Tita's rowing skills - or my riding breeches - whether or which - I admit to being quite, quite charmed after three years in the service of your more veteran milliners
+B: No, you blockhead - despite being quite without flaw, is captive in her own palazzo (sniffs posy) Such a pretty - sweet-tempered - quiet, feminine being as ever you saw! - well, sink me if she doesn't hurl a bouquet into the gondola whene'er I pass! - a tribute to Tita's rowing skills - or my riding breeches - whether or which - I admit to being quite, quite charmed after three years in the service of your more veteran creatures

-F: Quiet my Lord! (panics) - does Margarita know? (looks into hallway)
+F: Say owt, my Lord! (panics) - does that Margarita know? (looks into hallway)

-B: Nothing to fear Fletcher - for I have never actually had the pleasure - her Parish Priest has seen to that (grinds teeth)
+B: There's nothing to fear on that account, for I have never actually had the pleasure - her Parish Priest has seen to that (grinds teeth)

 F: She is unmarried!
 My Lord - these be Italian morality! - a catastrophy awaits my Lord, an 1816-level catastrophy!

-B: Unmarried - and uncompromised - and I intend to keep it that way - for I am damnably in love, and mercifully that she is married
+B: Unmarried - and unspotted in her chastity - and I intend to keep it that way, Fletcher, for I am damnably in love, and mercifully that she is married

-F: That Contessa has left a note via her maid - (mumbles) - 't warn thee my Lord - she and Tita seem cosi fan tutti
+F: That Contessa has left a note via her maid, Fanny (mumbles) - 't warn thee my Lord - Fanny and Tita seem cosi fan tutti

-B: Have one of your pieces teach you a few comprehensible words of Italian - three years Fletcher! lord above - now, take care of those flowers - put them in my principal bedroom where I can see them
+B: By the dente della Vergine! - would you please have one of your washerwomen teach you a few comprehensible words of Italian - three years residence, Fletcher!
+Good god - now, take care of those flowers - put them in my principal bedroom where only I may admire them

 B sits, smokes and twirls his quill